Our Children are our Trust.

 Debra Hoyle - Finance Manager

-Debra has over 30 years of experience in finance, with a career which began in banking and which involved gaining skills and knowledge in a variety of disciplines within this field.
+Debra has a significant amount of experience in finance, with a career which began in banking and which involved gaining skills and knowledge in a variety of disciplines within this field.
 During the course of her career in finance, Debra has gained her ACIB and CIPFA qualifications.
 Debra is responsible for the management of all financial processes and transactions across the Trust and she very much enjoys using her skills in an educational environment.

 Phil McLean - Estates and Facilities Manager

 Phil has many years of buildings management experience within large organisations.
 He has an extensive knowledge of buildings and health and safety legislation as well as a detailed understanding of compliance requirements relating to buildings, facilities, staff and visitors.
 Phil is experienced in leading large teams of staff across a range of different working areas and he oversees facilities operations and building management across the whole of the Oak Learning Partnership sites.

 Meet the Members

 Dan is a highly experienced senior leader within the Financial Services industry and has many years’ experience of working in senior roles across a range of blue chip financial services organisations.